How we are organised

 While in Wales, Donna re-trained in Counselling and Psychotherapy, completing her Master’s, practising in the voluntary, public and private sectors, and teaching to Diploma level.
 Although no longer practising, Donna continues to use her skills in the area of creative spirituality and spiritual direction.

 Together Peter and Donna have a miniature Schnauzer, Alfie.
-They enjoy walking, fresh coffee and caravanning.
+They enjoy walking and fresh coffee.
+Peter enjoys playing second violin with Maidstone Symphony Orchestra, which gives five concerts each year.

 The Parochial Church Council (PCC) of St Giles Shipbourne is responsible for the running of the Church.
 The Rector is the Chairman of the PCC.
 The Annual Report and Accounts of the Church are presented to the Annual Parochial Church Meeting which is held normally in April each year.
 The members of the PCC are elected at this meeting from the congregation.

-The Annual Parochial Church Meeting (APCM) took place on Monday 30 April 2018.
-There were reports on the activities of the Church over the past year and the financial statements for the year ended 31 December 2017 were approved.
-The annual report provides further information on the activities of the church during 2017.
+During the meeting there were reports on the activities of the Church over the past year and the annual report and financial statements for the year ended 31 December 2022 were presented for approval.
+The annual report provides further information on the activities of the church during 2022.

 The tower contains six bells which were re-hung in 1993.
 Bell ringing practice is on Thursday nights at 20.00.
-Call the Tower Secretary, Sir Paul Britton on 01732 365794, if you would like to ring the bells.
+Call the Tower Secretary, Graham Edwards on 07487 729549, if you would like to ring the bells.

 The Choir sings at the 9.30 service every Sunday.
 Practices are held at the home of John Young, the choirmaster and organist once a week on Thursday or Friday.
 Contact John Young on 01732 810289 if you would like to sing with the choir.